WilliamConnatser/apps/PORTING_APPS.md

       - lnd
 ```

 Now, you got an app.yml ready.
-To get it addded to Citadel, submit a PR to this repo: https://github.com/runcitadel/apps
+To get it added to Citadel, submit a PR to this repo: https://github.com/runcitadel/apps